Tender Clean Eating Mushroom Chicken

-I know with just three ingredients this dish sounds way too easy.
-And it really is.
+I know this dish sounds way too easy.
+And it really is!
 When I'm coming up with dinner ideas, I'm usually in the middle of a big project and I'm trying to get the laundry done, the house vacuumed, and the weeds pulled in the front yard.

-I'm a multitasker with a little bit of ADHD (lol).
-I work on one project for a little while and then jump to another, and by the end of the day everything is done.
-So quick and easy meals and perfect for me.
-On my busiest days I want to be able to put something in the oven and then forget about it for a little while, so I can go be productive elsewhere.
+I'm a multitasker with some ADHD tendencies.
+I work on one project for a little while and then jump to another, and then another, and by the end of the day everything is done.
+So quick and easy meals are perfect for me.
+On my busiest days I want to be able to put something in the oven, or my Instant Pot, and then forget about it for a little while, so I can go be productive elsewhere.

-Just like my Ranch Chicken and Italian Chicken recipes, I simply thaw a couple of chicken breasts, pour over the sauce, pop it into the oven, and then go back to work.
-This recipe is great in the crock pot as well!
+Just like my Ranch Chicken and Italian Chicken recipes, I simply whip up my quick cream of mushroom soup, thaw a couple of chicken breasts, pour over the sauce, pop it into the oven, and then go back to work.
+This recipe is great in the Instant Pot as well!